MARYLAND DEPARTMENT OF HEALTH

 Herbert R. O'Conor State Office Building entrance, 201 West Preston St., Baltimore, Maryland, October 2019.
 Photo by Diane F. Evartt.

-The Secretary of Health serves on the Governor's Executive Council; the Children's Cabinet; the Smart Growth Subcabinet; the MD THINK Committee; and the Governor's Warrior to Worker Council, and chairs the State Children's Environmental Health and Protection Advisory Council; the State Community Health Worker Advisory Committee; and the Board of Trustees of the Maryland Health Benefit Exchange.
+The Secretary of Health serves on the Governor's Executive Council; the Children's Cabinet; the Governor's Subcabinet on Climate; the Sustainable Growth Subcabinet; the MD THINK Committee; and the Governor's Warrior to Worker Council.
+Moreover, the Secretary chairs the State Children's Environmental Health and Protection Advisory Council; the State Community Health Worker Advisory Committee; and the Board of Trustees of the Maryland Health Benefit Exchange; and co-chairs the Maryland Commission on Health Equity.

-As a member, the Secretary also serves on the Interagency Committee on Aging Services; the Maryland Agricultural Education and Rural Development Assistance Board; the Governor's Intergovernmental Commission for Agriculture; the Virginia I. Jones Alzheimer's Disease and Related Dementias Council; the Asbestos Oversight Committee; the Behavioral Health Advisory Council; the Commission on Behavioral Health Care Treatment and Access; the Cannabis Public Health Advisory Council; the State Child Fatality Review Team; the Maryland Cybersecurity Coordinating Council; the Interagency Disabilities Board; the State Early Childhood Advisory Council; the State Emergency Medical Services Board; the Commission on Environmental Justice and Sustainable Communities; the Governor's Family Violence Council; the Maryland Green Purchasing Committee; the Health and Human Services Referral Board; the State Advisory Council on Health and Wellness; the Commission on Health Equity; the Maryland Health Insurance Coverage Protection Commission; the Governor's Commission on Hispanic Affairs; the Interagency Council on Homelessness; the State Coordinating Committee for Human Services Transportation; the Justice Reinvestment Oversight Board; the Governor's Commission to Study Mental and Behavioral Health in Maryland; the Oversight Committee on Quality of Care in Nursing Homes and Assisted-Living Facilities; the Council on Open Data; the Pesticide Advisory Committee; the Advisory Board on Prescription Drug Monitoring; the Procurement Improvement Council; the Rural Maryland Council; the Maryland Council on Advancement of School-Based Health Centers; the Maryland Sexual Assault Evidence Kit Policy and Funding Committee; the Sexual Offender Advisory Board; the Interdepartmental Advisory Committee on Small, Minority, and Women Business Affairs; the Interagency Committee on Specialized Transportation; the Maryland Commission on Suicide Prevention; the Commission on Trauma-Informed Care; and the Maryland Veterans Trust.
+As a member, the Secretary also serves on the Interagency Committee on Aging Services; the Maryland Agricultural Education and Rural Development Assistance Board; the Governor's Intergovernmental Commission for Agriculture; the Virginia I. Jones Alzheimer's Disease and Related Dementias Council; the Asbestos Oversight Committee; the Behavioral Health Advisory Council; the Commission on Behavioral Health Care Treatment and Access; the Cannabis Public Health Advisory Council; the State Child Fatality Review Team; the Maryland Cybersecurity Coordinating Council; the Interagency Disabilities Board; the State Early Childhood Advisory Council; the State Emergency Medical Services Board; the Commission on Environmental Justice and Sustainable Communities; the Governor's Family Violence Council; the Government Efficiency Commission; the Maryland Green Purchasing Committee; the Health and Human Services Referral Board; the State Advisory Council on Health and Wellness; the Commission on Health Equity; the Maryland Health Insurance Coverage Protection Commission; the Governor's Commission on Hispanic Affairs; the Interagency Council on Homelessness; the State Coordinating Committee for Human Services Transportation; the Maryland Council on Innovation and Impact; the Justice Reinvestment Oversight Board; the Governor's Commission to Study Mental and Behavioral Health in Maryland; the Oversight Committee on Quality of Care in Nursing Homes and Assisted-Living Facilities; the Council on Open Data; the Pediatric Cancer Research Commission; the Pesticide Advisory Committee; the Advisory Board on Prescription Drug Monitoring; the Procurement Improvement Council; the Task Force on Responsible Use of Natural Psychedelic Substances; the Rare Disease Advisory Council; the Rural Maryland Council; the Maryland Council on Advancement of School-Based Health Centers; the Maryland Sexual Assault Evidence Kit Policy and Funding Committee; the Sexual Offender Advisory Board; the Interdepartmental Advisory Committee on Small, Minority, and Women Business Affairs; the Interagency Committee on Specialized Transportation; the Maryland Commission on Suicide Prevention; the Commission on Trauma-Informed Care; and the Maryland Veterans Trust.
 In addition, the Secretary serves on the Appalachian States Low-Level Radioactive Waste Commission.

 Reporting to the Secretary of Health, five deputy secretaries each have a specific area of responsibility: Behavioral Health, Developmental Disabilities, Health Care Financing, Operations, and Public Health Services (Code Health-General Article, sec.
 2-103).